rodw/rodw.github.com/_snippets/snippets.md

 process.on 'SIGTERM', ()->console.log('CLOSING [SIGTERM]'); process.exit()
 {% endhighlight %}

-PS: On Linux (and similiar) you can enter `kill -l` on the command line to see a list of possible signals, and `kill -N PID` to send signal *N* to the process with process ID *PID*.
+PS: On Linux (and similar) you can enter `kill -l` on the command line to see a list of possible signals, and `kill -N PID` to send signal *N* to the process with process ID *PID*.

 ######################################################################